huginandmunin/udemy-flask-api-deploy/README.md

 # udemy-flask-api-deploy

-Deployable version of the udemy flask api code
+Deployable version of the udemy flask api code.
+This version is designed for deploying to heroku.

 ## Devations from tutorial